 However, it is possible for economic operators to participate in SRC-funded consortia, for example in the following ways:

-- An economic operator may be eligible for funding under the Academy of Finland’s funding terms and conditions, if the activity to be funded is not an economic activity and if the operator’s economic activity has been separated from the activity to be funded.
+- An economic operator may be eligible for funding under the Research Council of Finland’s funding terms and conditions, if the activity to be funded is not an economic activity and if the operator’s economic activity has been separated from the activity to be funded.
 In other words, in its accounting, the operator must separate its economic activities and its research and interaction activities in such a way that the funding is not used for economic activities.

 - If alternative 1 is not feasible, the economic operator may receive funding within the limits set by the European Commission’s de minimis rule (see Commission Regulation on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid and De minimis aid.
 In this case, the maximum amount of funding received by the operator may be 200,000 euros, that is, the maximum amount of de minimis aid granted during three tax years.
 This maximum of 200,000 euros includes all state aid, even if it comes from different sources and for different purposes (see the cumulation rule for state aid).